mehulagg/gitlab/doc/user/project/merge_requests/test_coverage_visualization.md

 The following [`gitlab-ci.yml`](../../../ci/yaml/README.md) example for Java uses [Maven](http://maven.apache.org/) to build the project and [Jacoco](https://www.eclemma.org/jacoco/) coverage-tooling to generate the coverage artifact.
-The sourcecode of the docker image and the scripts can be found [here](https://gitlab.com/haynes/jacoco2cobertura)
+You can check the [Docker image configuration and scripts](https://gitlab.com/haynes/jacoco2cobertura) if you want to build your own image.
 Because gitlab expects the artifact in the cobertura format, we need to execute a few scripts before we upload it:

 ```yaml